brisalchert/ai-text-classification/README.md

 We can also improve model performance using regularization techniques, such as L1 and L2 regularization.
 These techniques create additional loss for the model during each training iteration based on the weights of the model's parameters, helping with feature selection or helping to reduce the risk of overfitting to the training data.

 Improving model performance by tuning each of these parameters is perhaps the most challenging part of creating a good model, but it is one of the most important steps because it directly influences the final testing accuracy of the model.
-So far, the model is about 62% accurate on testing data, leaving much room for improvement.
+So far, while the model is very accurate on the original dataset, it is only about 62% accurate on the secondary testing data, leaving much room for improvement.

 ---

 ## Future Steps

 It is important to recognize that this classification task may be difficult for this neural network architecture, given the complexity of analyzing the characteristics of AI-generated text.
 Models that utilize transformer architecture may be better suited to perform this task.
 Learning the capabilities of this type of model and applying it to this dataset would be a good next step for improving performance.

+There is also a possibility that the dataset used for training is not representative of the population of AI-generated responses.
+This would help to explain the difference in performance between the two datasets.
+Since the cross-validation scores show that the model does not suffer from extreme overfitting, this may very well be the case.